mirukibs/mirukibs/README.md

 💻 I am mainly a Backend Developer
-📚 I'm pursuing a Bachelor in Computer Science from the University of Dar Es Salaam 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently working on a fintech solution with @PesaLock 🌱 Learning about efficient designs for scalable systems 🌟 Main language: Java 😁
+📚 I'm pursuing a Bachelor in Computer Science from the University of Dar Es Salaam 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently working on a management system for (CAG)[https://github.com/cagmsys] 🌱 Learning about efficient designs for scalable systems 🌟 Main language: Java 😁
 🚩 Interested in Server Side Application Development